 Jonathan has more than 10 years of experience following the financial services sector including the broker dealers, asset managers, and exchanges.

 Prior to Hedgeye Risk Management, Jonathan was a senior research analyst at Susquehanna International Group (SIG).
-He also spent seven years covering financials at Wells Fargo Securities, where he was named by Commonwealth Associates as a top analyst in the sector.
+He also spent seven years covering financials at Wells Fargo Securities, where he was named by Greenwich Associates as a top analyst in the sector.

 Jon holds a bachelor of science in finance from Santa Clara University.